Anas20001/Technical-Assessment/README.md

 ### SNS Alerting

 Alerts are sent to SNS when errors occur in the pipeline.
+The implementation is in `streamprocessor/alerts.py`.
 Configure the `AWS_SNS_TOPIC_ARN` environment variable to enable alerting.

 ## Development